top of page

 Custom Window Treatments with English Charm

 The custom drapery became the showstopper.
 Most of the fabric came from Egg and Dart at the Denver Design Center, including an absolutely adorable dog print by Ashley Wild.
 We added a custom flat Roman shade with trim and a ribbon detail at the bottom, plus tailor-pleated drapery panels.
-The result feels collected and sophisticated—very English country house, very Stephanie.
+The result feels collected and sophisticated—very English country house.

 Here's where we practiced what we preach about living design.
-We moved Stephanie's existing Design Within Reach brown leather sofa from her lower-level TV room into the office for seating.
-Her red drum table (formerly in the wine room) became a small coffee table.
-Her vintage desk—very pretty, very vintage—moved up from the lower level and found its perfect home here.
-Same with her vintage storage unit.
+We moved the client's existing Design Within Reach brown leather sofa from the lower-level TV room into the office for seating.
+The red drum table (formerly in the wine room) became a small coffee table.
+The vintage desk—very pretty, very vintage—moved up from the lower level and found its perfect home here.
+Same with the vintage storage unit.

-And that goat lamp?
-Stephanie found it on a work trip years ago.
+And that awesome floor lamp?
+The client found it on a work trip years ago.
 It stayed.
 Obviously.

 The only new pieces: a rug from Lulu and Georgia and that custom window treatment.
-Everything else was a thoughtful repositioning of items she already owned and loved.
+Everything else was a thoughtful repositioning of items the client already owned and loved.

 We kept her local artist Meredith Steel piece exactly where it was—that gorgeous woman artwork wasn't going anywhere.
 When something's that gorg-y, you don't mess with it.